Sirturo 100 mg tablets

 CYP3A4 inducers

-In an interaction study of single-dose bedaquiline and once daily rifampicin (strong inducer) in healthy adult subjects, the exposure (AUC) to bedaquiline was reduced by 52% [90% CI (-57; -46)].
-Due to the possibility of a reduction of the therapeutic effect of bedaquiline due to a decrease in systemic exposure, co-administration of bedaquiline and moderate or strong CYP3A4 inducers (e.g. efavirenz, etravirine, rifamycins including rifampicin, rifapentine and rifabutin, carbamazepine, phenytoin, St. John's wort (Hypericum perforatum)) used systemically should be avoided.
+In an interaction study of single-dose bedaquiline and once daily rifampicin (strong inducer) in healthy adults, the bedaquiline exposure (AUC) was reduced by 52% [90% CI (-57; -46)].
+Due to the possibility of a reduction of the therapeutic effect of bedaquiline due to a decrease in systemic exposure, co-administration of bedaquiline and moderate or strong CYP3A4 inducers (e.g. efavirenz, etravirine, rifamycins including rifampicin, rifapentine and rifabutin, carbamazepine, phenytoin, St. John's wort [Hypericum perforatum]) used systemically should be avoided.

 CYP3A4 inhibitors

-The short-term co-administration of bedaquiline and ketoconazole (potent CYP3A4 inhibitor) in healthy adult subjects increased the exposure (AUC) to bedaquiline by 22% [90% CI (12; 32)].
-A more pronounced effect on bedaquiline may be observed during prolonged co-administration of ketoconazole or other inhibitors of CYP3A4.
+The short-term co-administration of bedaquiline and ketoconazole (strong CYP3A4 inhibitor) in healthy adults increased the mean bedaquiline exposure (AUC) by 22% [90% CI (12; 32)].
+In healthy adults, 10 days of co-administration of another strong CYP3A4 inhibitor, clarithromycin, with single-dose bedaquiline increased the mean bedaquiline exposure (AUC) by 14% [90% CI (9; 19)].
+A more pronounced effect on bedaquiline may be observed during prolonged co-administration of CYP3A4 inhibitors.

 Other antituberculosis medicinal products

-The short-term co-administration of bedaquiline with isoniazid/pyrazinamide in healthy adult subjects did not result in clinically relevant changes in the exposure (AUC) to bedaquiline, isoniazid or pyrazinamide.
-No dose-adjustment of isoniazid or pyrazinamide is required during co-administration with bedaquiline.
+The short-term co-administration of SIRTURO with isoniazid/pyrazinamide in healthy adults did not result in clinically relevant changes in the exposure (AUC) to bedaquiline, isoniazid or pyrazinamide.
+No dose-adjustment of isoniazid or pyrazinamide is required during co-administration with SIRTURO.

-In a placebo-controlled clinical study in patients with multi-drug resistant Mycobacterium tuberculosis, no major impact of co-administration of bedaquiline on the pharmacokinetics of ethambutol, kanamycin, pyrazinamide, ofloxacin or cycloserine was observed.
+In a placebo-controlled clinical study in adults with TB, no major impact of co-administration of SIRTURO on the pharmacokinetics of ethambutol, kanamycin, pyrazinamide, ofloxacin or cycloserine was observed.

 QT interval prolonging medicinal products

-In an open label Phase IIb trial, mean increases in QTcF were larger in the 17 adult subjects who were using concomitant clofazimine at week 24 (mean change from reference of 31.9 ms) than in subjects who were not using concomitant clofazimine at week 24 (mean change from reference of 12.3 ms) (see section 4.4).
+In an open-label Phase IIb trial in adults, additive increases in QTcF were observed in the 17 patients who were using concomitant clofazimine at Week 24 (mean change from reference QTcF 31.9 ms compared to 12.3 ms) in patients who were not using concomitant clofazimine.

 Paediatric population